 Dress to impress, organise for your other half to meet you at the bottom of the staircase at a certain time and watch their jaw fall to the floor.

 The sweeping staircase onboard the QM2 would be perfect for doing just that, especially on one of the scheduled formal nights where sequins, glitz (and possibly large, blue costume diamonds!) come as standard.

-These fourteen ways to be Rose and Jack are just the tip of the iceberg; all the romance and the elegance that comes part and parcel of a cruise will have you feeling like you’re on a grand Hollywood-worthy voyage throughout.
+These thirteen ways to be Rose and Jack are just the tip of the iceberg; all the romance and the elegance that comes part and parcel of a cruise will have you feeling like you’re on a grand Hollywood-worthy voyage throughout.

 Have some fun on your cruise and become Kate and Leo for the day – it may not be an Oscar-winning rendition but it’ll certainly be something to remember.

 Your heart will go on – until it’s time to leave the fantasy behind and go back to real life at least.

 Altogether now, ‘Near, far, wherever you are…’// END - About the Author ?>